Pevonedistat and Ruxolitinib in Treating Participants with Myelofibrosis

 - Currently receiving any other investigational agents

-- Treatment with clinically significant metabolic inducers within 14 days before the first dose of study drug; clinically significant metabolic inducers are not permitted during the study
+- Treatment with clinically significant metabolic enzyme inducers within 14 days before the first dose of study drug; clinically significant metabolic enzyme inducers are not permitted during the study

 - A history of allergic reactions attributed to compounds of similar chemical or biologic composition to pevonedistat, ruxolitinib, or other agents used in the study